North Carolina palm trees growing along the tropical sandy beaches here? Uhhh, well - have you been to North Carolina before? We have.

 Saw Palmetto

 Have you decided to grow palm trees at your North Carolina property?
-Keep in
+Keep in mind these important preparation tips.

 When cold weather's coming, your palm tree depends on you for help.